Diversity Institute for Emerging Leaders

-If I’m accepted, how will the Institute help me and my organization?
+If I’m accepted, how will the Diversity Institute help me and my organization?

-- Undergo an intensive leadership training with a specific emphasis on incorporating the principles of diversity and inclusion into your leadership role
+- Undergo an intensive training in diversity, equity, and inclusion, with an emphasis on incorporating these principles into your career and leadership opportunities.

-- Enjoy lunch with other early-career behavioral medicine professionals & mentors
+- Enjoy lunch with other early-career behavioral medicine professionals and mentors.

-- Identify future leadership opportunities and develop an action plan for pursuing these opportunities throughout the year with an emphasis on incorporating diversity and inclusion.
+- Identify future opportunities to promote diversity, equity, and inclusion and develop an action plan for pursuing these opportunities throughout the year with an emphasis on incorporating diversity and inclusion.